-Start by logging into your Pinterest account and clicking on the red plus sign in the top right hand corner.
+Start by logging into your Pinterest account and clicking on ‘Create’ in the top left-hand corner.
+Select ‘Create Pin’

-After you’ve chosen the thumbnail, add your recipe link and a description.
-Your description should be optimized for Pinterest search and it should describe the video really well.
-You should also be using hashtags that pertain to the video; including cooking method, dietary category, etc. Up to 20 hashtags can be used, but only use as many as are really helpful and relevant to the video pin.
+After you’ve chosen the thumbnail, add your recipe title, description, tags, and destination link.
+Your title and description should be optimized for Pinterest search and it should describe the video really well.

 Last step, pick a board!
 Pick one of your boards that is the most relevant to the video pin, click and you’re done!
 Your video pin will show up once the video is uploaded, and once you go back into your board you will be able to see the video pin!